VladimirSozin/BlackBoxBooking/README.md

-This is vacation booking project, developed in test purposes.
+This is a vacation booking project, developed in test purposes.